tdykstra/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/powershell.md

 Update-Database -Migration 0
 ```

-The following examples update the database to a specified migration:
+The following examples update the database to a specified migration.
+The first uses the migration name and the second uses the migration ID:

 ```powershell
 Update-Database -Migration InitialCreate